y-ota/LDA-ts/README.md

 # LDA-ts

-LDA-ts is a TypeScript implementation of Topic modeing (LDA: Latent Dirichlet Allocation) using collapsed gibbs sampling.
+LDA-ts is a TypeScript implementation of Topic modeling (LDA: Latent Dirichlet Allocation) using collapsed gibbs sampling.
 You can run on your browser with serverless.

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)